 This scenario involved removal of the septic loads only.
 It is a reasonable approximation of what would occur if the lake were sewered or all existing septic systems exported TP at a negligible concentration.
-Under this scenario, total loading is decreased by approximately 3% over current loading and Pearly Lake would likely not support designated uses.
+Under this scenario, the total loading is 116.1 kg/yr which is approximately 7% lower than the current loading and would likely not support designated uses based on the predicted values in Table 6-2.
 Removal of all septic sources would likely be costly and not substantially impact the lake.
 However, this analysis did not account for actively failing septic systems.
 Such systems may have localized impacts on TP and should be addressed as they are discovered.
-This analysis also did not account for any contributions from the septic system serving the Lakeview apartment buildings on College Road since the leach field for this system is located more than 125 feet from the lake (see section 3.2).